 Most signal pin pairs can be configured as differential input pairs or output pairs.
 Differential input pin pairs can optionally be terminated with a 100Ω internal resistor.
-All Zynq-7000 All Programmable SoCs support differential standards beyond LVDS: HT, RSDS, BLVDS, differential SSTL, and differential HSTL.
+All devices in the Zynq-7000 family support differential standards beyond LVDS: RSDS, BLVDS, differential SSTL, and differential HSTL.